-- Surveys that have been or could be conducted using campus email and websites like Survey-Monkey.
-Because of the large number of groups in this class, I will limit the number of groups that will be able to conduct this type of survey. - CMU community smoking habits and attitudes toward smoking - Workload at Carnegie Mellon vs other universities - Student attitudes towards plus/minus grading at CMU - Student attitudes toward PAT bus passes - Perceived versus actual use of alcohol, tobacco, and illicit drugs - What makes Carnegie Mellon students read email? - CMU student perceptions of academic integrity and old course-materials archives - Student attitudes toward CMU dining facilities - Post-Graduation plans of Carnegie Mellon University's undergraduate class of 2010 - Knowledge and utilization of CMU SafeWalk and Escort Services - Student perception and utilization of mandatory student fees - Surveys that have been or could be conducted with other methodologies (not on-campus email/SurveyMonkey surveys). - Academic departments' uses of information technology - Randomly sample classes/classrooms and give surveys to everyone in each sampled class.
-For example: Students' use of and satisfaction with Faculty Course Evaluations and other means of evaluating faculty teaching - Measure use or visibility of bulletin boards by posting flyers with tear-off strips people could use to enter a contest. - Measure the danger of an intersection by sampling or designating 30 minute blocks of time over a couple of days, and then counting the number of traffic violations (e.g. bikes running red lights) in each 30 minute block.
+• Surveys that have been or could be conducted using campus email and websites like SurveyMonkey.
+Because of the large number of groups in this class, I will limit the number of groups that will be able to conduct this type of survey.

-- Impact of the Consol Energy Center (new hockey stadium) or the Rivers Casino xon businesses in downtown Pittsburgh - Randomly sample area bars (and possibly blocks of time) and count the number of people of a certain type (men, women, age range, etc.) in each bar during that time. - Man-on-the-street surveys.
+- CMU community smoking habits and attitudes toward smoking - Workload at Carnegie Mellon vs other universities - Student attitudes towards plus/minus grading at CMU - Student attitudes toward PAT bus passes - Perceived versus actual use of alcohol, tobacco, and illicit drugs - What makes Carnegie Mellon students read email? - CMU student perceptions of academic integrity and old course-materials archives - Student attitudes toward CMU dining facilities - Post-Graduation plans of Carnegie Mellon University's undergraduate class of 2010 - Knowledge and utilization of CMU SafeWalk and Escort Services - Student perception and utilization of mandatory student fees - Surveys that have been or could be conducted with other methodologies (not on-campus email/SurveyMonkey surveys). - Academic departments' uses of information technology - Randomly sample classes/classrooms and give surveys to everyone in each sampled class.
+For example: Students' use of and satisfaction with Faculty Course Evaluations and other means of evaluating faculty teaching - Measure use or visibility of bulletin boards by posting flyers with tear-off strips people could use to enter a contest. - Sample job placement records for CMU graduates to find out how their job matches their degree, what they earn, where they go, etc. - Sample books in the library to assess various forms and costs of physical damage to books, etc. - Sample "card catalog" or "patron borrowing" records at the library to assess the level of lost books, length of overdue periods, etc. - Measure the danger of an intersection by sampling or designating 30 minute blocks of time over a couple of days, and then counting the number of traffic violations (e.g. bikes running red lights) in each 30 minute block. - Man-on-the-street surveys.
 For example, ask people to answer questions to assess their knowledge of world geography - Measure facility usage by interviewing or observing people who use the facility.
-Example include - Sample building entrances and count the number of smokers who do not stand far enough away from the doors when smoking. - How often do students break rules like no food/drinks in the computer clusters? - Who eats lunch at the lunch trucks on Margaret Morrison? - Who uses the exercise rooms at the UC? - Special project(s): Surveys for the Jewish Chronicle and "J: Jewish Pittsburgh Living"
+Example include - Sample building entrances and count the number of smokers who do not stand far enough away from the doors when smoking. - How often do students break rules like no food/drinks in the computer clusters? - Who eats lunch at the lunch trucks on Margaret Morrison? - Who uses the exercise rooms at the UC?